top of page

 What every PMU artist should know before choosing their brow pigment

-Whether you're a beginner in the world of permanent makeup or an artist looking to refine your pigment choices, understanding the difference between organic and inorganic pigments is crucial to creating flawless, long-lasting results for your clients.
-Not all pigments are created equal—so let’s break them down.
+Whether you're just starting out in permanent makeup or you're an experienced artist refining your pigment choices, understanding the difference between organic and inorganic pigments is crucial.
+This knowledge helps you create flawless, long-lasting results for your clients.
+Not all pigments are created equal—let’s break them down!

 🌱 What Are Organic Pigments?

-Organic pigments are carbon-based, usually derived from synthetic dyes originally used in cosmetics, food, or pharmaceuticals.
-They are known for their vibrancy and color intensity.
+Organic pigments are carbon-based and usually derived from synthetic dyes.
+These dyes were originally used in cosmetics, food, or pharmaceuticals.
+Organic pigments are known for their vibrancy and color intensity.

 Key Characteristics: